Jean Lee (murderer): Trials

 On 19 May 1950 the Court of Criminal Appeal, by a majority decision, quashed the convictions of Lee, Clayton and Andrews and ordered a re-trial so that the admissibility of statements made to the police by the accused could be reviewed.
 Two of the three judges criticised police methods of interrogation and held that some of the statements were obtained by improper methods.
 When the decision was announced, in the dock Lee "violently embraced" Clayton.

-In June 1950 the Crown appealed to the High Court and the convictions were upheld by an unanimous decision.
+In June 1950 the Crown appealed to the High Court and the convictions were upheld by a unanimous decision.
 The three convicted murderers then sought to appeal to the Privy Council and requested State financial aid to do so.
 This was refused by the State Cabinet on July 17.

 On 12 December 1950 the State Cabinet of the Country Party government confirmed the sentence of death imposed on the three prisoners and a date was set for their executions.
 On the following day a deputation of the Labor Women's Organising Committee met with the Victorian Premier, John McDonald, to protest against the decision, in particular seeking a reprieve for Lee.

 Executions

 Lee's mental state declined after this, and she alternated between violently attacking her prison guards and begging for mercy, while stating repeatedly that she was innocent and that they had never meant to kill anyone.
 Lee also commented that she did not believe a woman would be hanged.
 As the date for her execution drew near, she grew increasingly erratic.

 Lee received her last visit on the Saturday before her execution, when three friends from Sydney spent half an hour with her before flying back home.
 Andrew's wife and Clayton's mother, both from Sydney, visited the two condemned men on Sunday afternoon.

-Jean Lee was hanged at Pentridge Gaol at 8 o'clock on Monday morning, 19 February 1951.
+Jean Lee was hanged at Pentridge Prison at 8 o'clock on Monday morning, 19 February 1951.
 She was carried from her cell to the gallows by the executioner and his assistant.
 Wearing a hood, with her hands handcuffed in front of her, she was placed on a chair before the sentence was carried out.
 One report stated that Lee "appeared to be unconscious when she was executed".

 Robert Clayton and Norman Andrews were hanged together two hours after Lee's execution.
 The two men were reported to have "met their deaths calmly and steadily".
 As they were seated together on the scaffold, Andrews said in a firm voice: "Goodbye Robert".
 Clayton replied softly: "Goodbye Charlie" (his nickname for Andrews).

-Small groups, mostly of women, stood opposite the main entrance to Pentridge Gaol on the morning of the executions.
+Small groups, mostly of women, stood opposite the main entrance to Pentridge Prison on the morning of the executions.
 The three bodies were buried in the gaol graveyard reserved for executed prisoners.

 Jean Lee was the last woman to be executed in Australia.
 She was one of only two women executed in Australia during the twentieth century (the other being Martha Rendell, hanged in 1909 in Western Australia for murdering her de facto husband's children).
 The previous execution of a woman in Victoria was in 1895.